Tax Compliance and Planning · · 20 min read

 Understand Repairs and Maintenance Tax Deductions

-On the flip side, Improvements are capital expenses that actually increase your property's value or extend its lifespan.
+On the flip side, Improvements are expenses that actually increase your property's value or extend its lifespan.
 This could mean putting on a new roof or renovating a kitchen.
 Unfortunately, these costs need to be capitalized and depreciated over time-typically 27.5 years for residential properties and 39 years for commercial ones.

 Identify Eligible Expenses for Deductions